About the Test

 Purpose of the test

-The purpose of an antinuclear antibody test is to detect, measure, and evaluate antinuclear antibodies in a patient’s blood sample.
-ANA testing can assist health care providers in diagnosing autoimmune disorders and provide information that may be helpful in determining a patient’s specific type of autoimmune disorder.
+The purpose of an ANA test is to detect, measure, and evaluate ANA in your blood sample.
+ANA testing can assist health care providers in diagnosing autoimmune disorders and provide information that may help determine your specific type of autoimmune disorder.

-Testing for ANAs may be suggested for patients with symptoms of an autoimmune disorder.
-ANA may be detected in several disorders, including:
+Testing for ANAs may be suggested if you have symptoms of an autoimmune disorder.
+ANA may be detected in several of the following disorders, including:

 - Systemic lupus erythematosus

 - Mixed connective tissue disease

 ANA testing cannot diagnose an autoimmune disorder on its own.
 Doctors consider your ANA test results along with your symptoms, physical exam, and other laboratory tests to diagnose or rule out an autoimmune disorder.

 Testing detects and measures the presence and amount of ANA in your blood.
 ANA attack the nucleus of healthy cells, which is why they are called “antinuclear.”
 The nucleus is a cell’s command center, sending signals that trigger important cell functions.